aolarchive/cachelink-service/readme.md

-	, cronChannel                : // (optional) a redis channel to use for cron cluster synchronization , clearLaterSet              : // (optional) a redis key to use for the "clear-later" set , clearNowSet                : // (optional) a redis key to use for the "clear-now" set , clearNowAmountPerIteration : // (optional) how many keys to clear consecutively during a clear-now process }
+	, cronChannel                : // (optional) a redis channel to use for cron cluster synchronization , clearLaterSet              : // (optional) a redis key to use for the "clear-later" set , clearNowSet                : // (optional) a redis key to use for the "clear-now" set , clearNowAmountPerIteration : // (optional, defaults to 3) how many keys to pop and clear per iteration during the clear-now process
+}
 ```